btnguyenPersonal/edit/README.md

 # documentation

-## shortcut mode
+## normal mode

-Shortcut mode is the starting mode. every key is a shortcut.
+Normal mode is the starting mode. every key is a normal.
 I spend 80% of my time in this mode.

 The reason why i use hjkl for moving in cardinal directions instead of arrow keys is because such a common action should be right on the home row.